candyandy951/ae-awards-show-maker/README.md

 ### The Item Selection List Panel
 ![](https://i.imgur.com/mvnEpu4.png)
 This panel on the right side of the window is where you select your photo footage items to turn into comps.
  1. **Selected Items List** - This area is where the footage items that you select will appear for you to review.
 The first column will display the name of the footage item and the second column will display the ID number of the footage item.
-The ID number is a unique number that is assigned to each project item in After Effects and is what the script uses to reference your selected items
+The ID number is a unique number that is assigned to each project item in After Effects and is what the script uses to reference your selected items.
+The ID number isn't really something you as a user need to worry about - aside from looking at and saying "neat!" because now you know those footage items' IDs.
  2. **Select Photos Button** - Clicking this button after selecting/highlighting the photo footage items in your project panel will pull those items into the Selected Items List for you to review.
 This button will REFRESH your selected items list every time you click it to select items, it does not act as an "add" button.
  3. **Delete Button** - If you accidentally add an item that you do not wish to create a comp out of, you can select it in the Selected Items List and click this delete button to remove it from the list.
  4. **Create Comps from Photos!
 Button** - This button will execute the Photos to Comps process using the comp information you input on the left and the footage items in the Selected Items List.